drupol/not-a-number.io/_drafts/2017-05-01-my-favorite-software.md

 ## Blender

 [Blender](https://www.blender.org/) is a free and open source 3D creation suite.
 I started to use it 15 years ago.
-I remember at that time, you could even copy it on a floppy disk!
-I started to use it more and more, I loved it.
+I remember at that time, you could even copy it on a floppy disk!.

+I discovered this software while I was discovering Linux.
+At that time, that was the only 3D software available.

+I spend days and night learning it.
+The 3D world was something pretty new for me, I really loved it.

 Then I remember I bought the "_C-Key_" to unlock some features, I went to London to meet the developers team, I remember I was in a cab with Ton Roosendaal, the Blender's project founder.
 At that time, my english was not very good !

 This is thanks to Blender that I discovered the [Python language](https://www.python.org/).
-I even made some scripts to show the visual result of some algorithms.
+I even made some scripts to show the visual result of some algorithms, [the bifurcation diagram](https://en.wikipedia.org/wiki/Bifurcation_diagram), [the Koch snowflake fractal](https://en.wikipedia.org/wiki/Koch_snowflake), [the chainette curve](https://en.wikipedia.org/wiki/Catenary), etc etc...

 Unfortunately, I rarely use it now :cry: but I still keep the last version on my computer and can still use it, but I forgot a lot.